On Interference-Rejection Using Riemannian Geometry for Direction of Arrival Estimation: Analysis

 \section{Analysis}

 In this section, we analyze the proposed approach which is based on Riemannian geometry and compare it to its Euclidean counterpart.
-The proofs of the statements appear in Appendix \ref{Appendix: Proofs for the Theoretic Results}.
+The proofs of the statements appear in the Supplementary Material (SM). {In the analysis, we consider the population correlation matrix of the received signal, neglecting the estimation errors stemming from the finite sample in a segment.
+We note that sections \ref{Proposed Approach}, \ref{sec: Extension to other Beamformers}, \ref{sec: simulation results} consider the sample correlation matrices, and only Section \ref{sec: Analysis} considers the population correlation matrix.}

 We begin with a short derivation, demonstrating that Riemannian geometry preserves better the desired source subspace in comparison to Euclidean geometry.
 Consider a single desired source and assume its ATF, denoted by $\vh_0$, is a common eigenvector of all the correlation matrices per segment associated with the same eigenvalue (this assumption is made formal in Assumption \ref{assump: uncorrelated ATFs of target and interferences} in the sequel).
 In this case, according to Lemma \ref{lemma: common eigenvalue equality} (see Appendix \ref{Appendix: On the Particular Choice of the Riemannian Metric}), $\vh_0$ is an eigenvector of both means and it is associated with the same eigenvalue, namely $\lambda_0(\mathbf{\Gamma}_{\text{R}}) = \lambda_0(\mathbf{\Gamma}_{\text{E}})$, where $\lambda_i(\mathbf{\Gamma})$ is the $i$th eigenvalue of $\mathbf{\Gamma}$.
-In addition, all other eigenvectors span the interference and noise subspaces.
-By the following relation between the means of the two geometries \cite{lim2012matrix}
+In addition, all other eigenvectors span the interference and noise subspaces. {Under the aforementioned assumption, and by the following known property of the Riemannian mean \cite{lim2012matrix}}

 we get that

 due to the equality of the numerators and (\ref{eq: Gamma_R predeq Gamma_E}).
 The inequality in (\ref{eq: subspace R > subspace E}) implies that the desired source subspace is more dominant relative to the subspace of the interference and noise in the Riemannian mean compared to the Euclidean mean.